arcus/Arcus_Labs_Orientation/arcus_orientation.md

 #### Installing and Updating Packages in Python

-There are two main sources for installing new packages (or update existing ones) in Python in Arcus: Anaconda (conda) or PyPi (pip).
+There are two main sources for installing new packages (or updating existing ones) in Python in Arcus: Anaconda (conda) or PyPi (pip).
 For either, you can use the Install Tool, which is more secure than installing packages by commands like `conda install` or `pip install`, and also works even with your lab in Internet Disabled mode.

 <div class = "learn-more">